 Some years back, George and I (way before we got married) along with two other couples went sailing for a weekend with a rented Bavaria 38ft cruiser.
 That was ONE amazing and unforgettable experience.
 George and one of two other guys had experience in sailing, so they were our skippers.
 The rest of us were clueless.
 I had no idea what to expect, but I was ready for the challenge.

 We all met at the port of Lavrio.
 We were supposed to pack light.
 Having a pair of flat shoes with rubber soles like Ked’s was a must to get on board.
 Well, we all did so except one of the girls whose definition of light was a considerable size suitcase and since she didn’t have Keds, she brought platform shoes!
 LOL!
 Oh yes, she had to get on board barefoot and stay barefoot for the whole trip.
 Unfortunately, no one had a spare pair of shoes to lend her :(.
 The trouble with big suitcases is that you can’t really fit them anywhere in a small rented sailboat!
 (That was lesson no. 1)!
-The cabins, especially the two back ones are pretty narrow, with just a couple of shelves to place your stuff…so packing light is essential.
+The cabins, especially the two rear ones are pretty narrow, with just a couple of shelves to place your stuff…so packing light is essential.
 (Read on: Packing for a Sailing Trip to the Greek Islands).

 First we sailed off to Kea, or Tzia, a small island that belongs to the Cycladic complex.
 We made it there in a few hours thanks to the small 4Hp engine!
 (That was lesson no. 2; sailboats actually have an engine).
 There was no wind, so we sailed at a great speed of 4knots/hr.
 Believe me that’s NOT fast!
 The sea was as flat as it could get.
 But once we got to the isle, we found ourselves a nice cove and had a great swim.
 Swimming by the way, is the best way to stretch after sitting for a few hours in one tiny spot and helps to get rid of any nausea.
 We then sailed to a tiny port and docked for the night.
 So far, so good.